funktor/funktor.github.io/_posts/2025-02-12-time-series-compression.markdown

 assert sum(a != b) == 0, "Compression and decompression mismatch !!!"
 ```

-Depending on how big a sliding window we use, we trade off compression/decompression time and space complexity in favor of better compression ratios.
-But usually increasing the sliding window to very large values has diminishing returns.
+Depending on how big a sliding window we use, we **trade-off compression/decompression time and space complexity in favor of better compression ratios**.
+But usually increasing the sliding window to very large values has `diminishing returns`.

 ![Compression ratio vs time](/docs/assets/output.png)

-I ran the above experiments using values sampled from a random normal distribution (100, 0.1) and the compression ratios varied somewhere from 90% to 86% with window sizes ranging from 1 to 10.
+I ran the above experiments using values sampled from a random normal distribution (100, 0.1) and the compression ratios varied somewhere from `9% to 14%` with window sizes ranging from `1 to 10`.
 Increasing window sizes definitely improved the compression ratio but at the cost of high compression times.
-The compression ratio also improves if the standard deviation for the normal distribution is small implying that when values are more closer to each other, they have more similar binary representations.
+The compression ratio also improves if the `standard deviation` for the normal distribution is small implying that when values are more closer to each other, they have more similar binary representations.

 Real world datasets can have arbitrary distributions.
-Some real world values can give very good compression ratios like 50% or 70% etc. But some datasets can give very bad compressions too.
-One problem with the above compression algorithm is that the average number of bits required to compress a 64-bit binary value can be greater than 64 if the XOR has lots of 1s in it.
+Some real world distributions can give very good compression ratios like 50% or 70% etc. But some datasets can give very bad compressions too.
+One problem with the above compression algorithm is that the average number of bits required to compress a 64-bit binary value `can be greater than 64` if the XOR has lots of 1s in it.

 I tried using ML in the hope to find better compression ratios.
 The idea goes like this:
-1. For compressing the i-th value, build a time series forecasting model using inputs from i-1 to i-N. Use the model to predict the i-th value.<br/><br/>
+1. For compressing the i-th value, build a `time series forecasting model` using inputs from i-1 to i-N. Use this model to predict the i-th value.<br/><br/>
 The inputs and outputs are the 64-bit binary representations instead of actual values.
-Thus the inputs and output are 64 dimensional vectors of 1s and 0s.
+Thus the inputs and output are `64 dimensional vectors` of 1s and 0s.
 2. Instead of taking XOR with all values in a sliding window, take XOR between the actual i-th value and the predicted i-th value.
-Thus, if the model is really good, the predicted value would be close to the actual value and thus more number of 0s in the XOR.
+Thus, if the model is good, the predicted value would be close to the actual value and thus more number of 0s in the XOR.
 3. Similarly, during decompression, using the last N predicted values, predict the i-th value and take an XOR with the decompressed XOR value for the i-th entry.

-Python code to create the time-series forecasting data for a deep learning model.
+Python codes to create the time-series forecasting data for a deep learning model.

 ```python
 import numpy as np